Yolandaokyere/ArtLibrary/README.md

-# 🖼️ArtLibrary:
+# 🖼️ArtGallery:
-ArtLibrary is a single page web app.
+ArtGallery is a single page web app.
 The user can enjoy National art and info of the Rijksmuseum collection.
 *example image incoming*

 # 📝Course Description